MUHAMMADDIN786/MUHAMMADDIN786/README.md

 ### Hi there!
 I am Din 👋

 - 🎓 I completed my Bachelor of Science in Computer Systems Engineering from Sukkur IBA University in 2022.
-- 💼 I am currently working as a Team Lead at SyNet Pakistan.
+- 💼 I am currently working as a Senior Full-Stack Developer at MushGPT.com, leveraging advanced LLMs like GPT models, Gemini, and Llama2/3 to develop cutting-edge AI bot systems.
-- 🛠️ With over 6 years of experience, I specialize in designing, developing, and deploying scalable enterprise-level applications, leveraging technologies like React, Node.js, and Java.
+- 🛠️ With over 6 years of experience, I specialize in designing, developing, and deploying scalable enterprise-level applications using technologies and tools such as React, Node.js, Java (Spring Boot), Python (Flask), Docker, AWS (EC2, S3, Lambda), Jenkins, Kubernetes, MySQL, MongoDB, and PostgreSQL.
-- 🌱 I’m currently enhancing my Project Management skills to complement my technical expertise.
+- 🌱 I’m currently enhancing my skills in DevOps practices, microservices architecture, and backend development, as outlined in my resume, to complement my technical expertise.
-- 📬 You can reach me via email at azzadaamir786@gmail.com.
+- 📬 You can reach me via email at azzadaamir786@gmail.com
-- 🔗 Connect with me on LinkedIn: Muhammad Din.
+- 🔗 Connect with me on LinkedIn: www.linkedin.com/in/muhammaddin786/
-- 🌐 Explore my portfolio at muhammad-din.vercel.app.
+- 🌐 Explore my portfolio at muhammad-din.vercel.app

 ### Languages and Tools :
 <div>